 A student receiving Department of Veteran Affairs benefits is required to enroll in a full-time academic load (12 or more credit hours each semester in order to receive full educational benefits.
 Students enrolled for 3/4 or 1/2 of the full-time requirements are eligible for prorated compensation.
-Students enrolled less than 1/2 time status are compensated for instate tuition and fees only.
-Additional information is available from the Financial Aid/Veteran Affairs Representative at the College.
+Students enrolled less than 1/2 time status are compensated for in-